d1sc0/anothertalk-show/README.md

 - add and test gatsby-remark-audio - done
 - add/configure gatsby-plugin-podcast-feed-mdx - added
 - add subtitles in
+- update SEO
-- put it on firebase
+- put it on - done
 - test podcast feed - https://castfeedvalidator.com/
-- theme it up a little
+- theme it up a little more
 - test with some real audio (host in GCP bucket?)